Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     Note:: If both bit 0 and bit 2 are both set, that means that an extended header (see above) is used.

-    The last three bits form an enumeration that allows to use alternative compressors.
+    The last three bits form an enumeration that allows for the use of alternative compressors.

     :``0``:
         ``blosclz``